-The VMware HCX Interconnect integrates with ESXi to perform migrations based on the vMotion protocol for live powered on virtual machines, and with VMware NFC for cold migrations on powered off virtual machines.
+The VMware HCX Interconnect integrates with ESXi to perform vMotion migrations for powered on virtual machines, and with Cold Migration for powered off virtual machines.

-VMware HCX vMotion can transfer a live Virtual Machine from a VMware HCX-enabled vCenter Server to a VMware HCX-enabled destination site (or from the VMware HCX-enabled destination site towards the local site).
+VMware HCX vMotion can transfer a live Virtual Machine from a VMware HCX-activated vCenter Server to a VMware HCX-activated destination site (or from the VMware HCX destination site towards the local site).
 The vMotion transfer captures the virtual machine's active memory, its execution state, its IP address, and its MAC address.
 Migration duration depends on the connectivity, including both the bandwidth available and the latency between the two sites.

 HCX Cold Migration

 Cold migration uses the same network path as VMware HCX vMotion to transfer a powered-off virtual machine.
 During a cold migration, the Virtual Machine IP address and MAC address are preserved.
 Cold migrations must satisfy the vMotion requirements.

 Requirements and Limitations for VMware HCX vMotion and Cold Migration

 VMware HCX vMotion requires 100 Mbps or above throughput capability.

 The virtual machine hardware version must be at least version 9 or higher.

 The underlying architecture, regardless of OS, must be x86.